 COPROSMA- Mirror Plant or Looking Glass Plant

-(kop ROS muh) This amazing cultivar with its jewel-toned foliage is native to New Zealand, Australia and the South Pacific.
+(kop ROS muh) Coprosma repens This amazing cultivar with its jewel-toned foliage is native to New Zealand, Australia, and the South Pacific.
 Coprosma is a tender evergreen shrub(min 40-50°F/ 7-10°C) grown primarily as a colour and structure plant.
-The shiny, smooth and glossy leaves are outstanding hence the New Zealanders affectionately call it the Mirror Plant.
-Suited… Read more »
+The shiny, smooth, and glossy leaves are outstanding hence the New Zealanders affectionately call it the Mirror… Read more »

-(kor dih LYE nee) Cordyline, also known as “Ti” or the “King of Foliage”, come in many colours or combinations of colours includinggreen, orange, pink, purple, red, yellow, cream and white.
-Because of their versatility and foliage interest, Cordyline is prized by many gardeners.
-They are upright and sturdy plants that can tolerate various light… Read more »
+(kor dih LYE nee) Cordyline australis Cordyline, also known as “Ti” or the “King of Foliage”, comes in many colours or combinations of colours including green, orange, pink, purple, red, yellow, cream and white.
+Because of its versatility and foliage interest, Cordyline is prized by many gardeners.
+They are upright and sturdy plants that can… Read more »

 (KOO fee ah) These wonderful plants will attract hummingbirds and butterflies to your garden.
 Cuphea is well-suited for balcony containers, window boxes, and larger bedding areas.
 The various varieties are interesting and unusual in their own right.
 Please select flower to see care instructions.

-(DOLL ee ah), (DAL ee ah) Dahlias are easy to grow and add magnificent colours to your garden during the summer to fall months.
-They are available in almost every imaginable flower shape, colour and height.
-There is said to be close to 50 000 named varieties that have been listed in various registers and… Read more »
+(DOLL ee ah), (DAL ee ah) Dahlia Dahlias are easy to grow and add magnificent colours to your garden during the summer to fall months.
+They are available in almost every imaginable flower shape, colour, and height.
+There is said to be close to 50 000 named varieties that have been listed in various registers… Read more »

-(dye ANN thuss) Dianthus means “divine flower” in Greek likely due to their heavenly appearance and scent.
+(dye ANN thuss) Dianthus Dianthus means “divine flower” in Greek likely due to their heavenly appearance and scent.
 Although best known for their various shades of pink, blooms from the over 300 species of dianthus span the nearly entire colour spectrum.
-These beautiful jagged edged flowers are highlighted by the subtly handsome bluish-grey, mostly linear foliage….
+These beautiful jagged-edged flowers are highlighted by the subtly handsome bluish-grey, mostly linear foliage….
 Read more »

 (dye ASS ee ah), (dye AY see ah) Diascia is a free flowering trailing plant that produces large numbers of bright, shell-like flowers.
 This early flowering variety comes in a large range of colours.
 Excellent in hanging baskets, containers, and borders.
 Please select flower to see care instructions.

-(yoo FOR bee ah) There are thousands of species of Euphorbia in the plant world, also known as Spurge.
-In a broad range of species, habits and forms, they can range from herbs to shrubs and trees to succulents.
+(yoo FOR bee ah) Euphorbia There are thousands of species of Euphorbia in the plant world, also known as Spurge.
+In a broad range of species, habits, and forms, they can range from herbs to shrubs and trees to succulents.
 No matter what type you decide upon, Euphorbias are extremely easy to grow.
-There are not… Read more »
+There are… Read more »

 FELICIA – Kingfisher Daisy